Zesh Rehman: Portsmouth

+On 23 March 2023 Rehman was announced as the First Team Development Coach.
+During the season, Rehman became the first British Pakistani former player to be working as a coach within a first-team set-up across the English professional leagues.

 International career

 Rehman originally represented England, and played for them at under-18, under-19 and under-20 levels.
 Becoming the first English-born Pakistani to don an England senior football shirt seemed too far away, however, due to lack of first team opportunities at Fulham.
 Due to his Pakistani parentage, and because he possessed dual Pakistani and British nationality, Rehman also qualified to represent Pakistan, and he eventually opted to play for them, as he considered it to be a more realistic option.
 A lot of British Asian groups were against this and wanted him to fight more for an England place to set a standard for English-Asian youth.

 It was, however, an unrealistic aspiration.
-With that in mind, and with the blessings of his father, Rehman was approached by Malik Riaz Hai Naveed a young football manager and made his international debut for Pakistan in a 1–0 win over Sri Lanka in the 2005 South Asian Football Federation Championship on 7 December 2005 at the Peoples Football Stadium in Karachi.
-Rehman described his international debut as one of the best memories he has in football, adding, "The reception I received from the first moment till the last was unforgettable.
-I felt loved, appreciated, respected and wanted and most of all the interest in football really grew immensely."
+With that in mind, and with the blessings of his father, Rehman was approached by Malik Riaz Hai Naveed, a young football manager and made his international debut for Pakistan in a 1–0 win over Sri Lanka in the 2005 South Asian Football Federation Championship on 7 December 2005 at the Peoples Football Stadium in Karachi.
 Pakistan ultimately reached the semi-finals before losing out to Bangladesh 1–0.

 Rehman was named in the Pakistan squad for the 2010 World Cup qualifying matches against Iraq in October 2007, and played the match in Lahore but could not help contain Asian champions Iraq from winning 7–0.
 In the second leg on 28 October he captained Pakistan to a 0–0 draw.
-However, he also had to withdraw from the squad for the SAFF Championship 2008 when he came down with food poisoning.
+However, he also had to withdraw from the squad for the 2008 SAFF Championship when he came down with food poisoning.
 After nearly four years out, Rehman returned to the Pakistan team for the 2012 AFC Challenge Cup qualifiers.

+2013–19

 In September 2013 Rehman represented Pakistan at the SAFF Championship which was held in Nepal.
 He played all of the games for Pakistan who narrowly missed out on a semi-final spot despite beating Bangladesh in the last group game.
 His commanding displays during the tournament earned him a place in the Team of the Tournament.
 In October 2013, Rehman captained Pakistan in both of their games at The Peace Cup held in the Philippines, and scored the winning goal in the opener against Chinese Taipei.

 In September 2018 played in his final SAFF Tournament for Pakistan in Bangladesh since his first game in the competition some 13 years earlier.
 He played all of the games helping the team progress to the semi-final stage of the competition against rivals India.